Susie Orr MRSS

 After training in Thai massage, Susie discovered a Shiatsu night class in London in the 90s and has been hooked ever since, both as giver and receiver.
 For her, shiatsu provides an unparalleled level of relaxation and allows her to de-stress and deal with life’s challenges, including managing a chronic joint condition.

-Susie trained in Edinburgh and Glasgow, graduating from the Glasgow School of Shiatsu in 1999, and is on the graduate register of the Shiatsu Society.
+Susie trained in Edinburgh and Glasgow, graduating from the Glasgow School of Shiatsu in 1999 and is a Registered Member of the Shiatsu Society.
 She was also an assistant at The Shiatsu School Edinburgh for several years.

 Susie’s areas of special interest include working with stress, tension or depression-related issues and how these manifest in the body, for example, neck, shoulder or back problems, as well as arthritis or joint pain/stiffness.
 In recent years her practice has been influenced by training in Mindfulness (MBSR) and Shiatsu Shin-tai, another branch of Shiatsu.
 She loves the emphasis on re-aligning the structure of the body in Shin-tai, and the techniques used to work on the fascia, all of which create more space in body and mind.
 She continues to be fascinated by the body-mind connection.